kleinbottle/swanlotus/content/blogs/eigenvalues-and-eigenvectors/eigenvalues-and-eigenvectors.md

 We want to know whether, for this model, there will be an equilibrium or steady-state in the weather, represented by a probability vector with values that remain steady with temporal evolution.
 The question is how do we find that out?

 One obvious way is to compute the downstream weather one day at a time: think of forging a chain one link at a time because the weather has a memory of only one day.
-From equation (@eq:recurrence) we can compute the following:
+From +@eq:recurrence we can compute the following:
 $$
 \begin{aligned}
 \boldsymbol{w}_{1} &= M\boldsymbol {w}_{0}\\